Bsmithhh/FirstCollegeNow/README.md

 # Syllabus

-Here is the Syllabus for the class
+Here is the Syllabus for the class.